-7. Features of OS/2 Icon
+6. Features of MS-DOS/386 Icon

-OS/2 Icon supports all the features of Version 8 of Icon, including large-integer arithmetic, with the following exceptions and additions:
+MS-DOS/386 Icon supports all the features of Version 8 of Icon, with the following exceptions and additions:

-• There are two additional options for open: "t" and "u".
-The "t" option, which is the default, indicates that the file is to be translated into UNIX^{} format.
-All carriage-return/line-feed sequences are translated into line-feed characters on both input and output.
+- Pipes are not supported.
+A file cannot be opened with the "p" option. - There are two additional options for open: "t" and "u".
+The "t" option, which is the default, indicates that all carriage-return/line-feed sequences are translated into line-feed characters on both input and output.
 The "u" option indicates that the file is to be untranslated.
 Examples are: